sshoecraft/jbdtool/README.md

 requires mybmm https://github.com/sshoecraft/mybmm.git for the modules; download that project then set MYBMM_SRC in the makefile

-requires gattlib https://github.com/labapart/gattlib to be installed for bluetooth
+Bluetooth support requires gattlib https://github.com/labapart/gattlib Then edit the Makefile and set BLUETOOTH=yes

+MQTT support requires mosquitto - install from mosquitto.org Then edit the Makefile and set MQTT=yes

+just edit the Makefile and

 Transports specified exactly as in mybmm.conf